CCCCCrash/POCs/Web/showdoc/IncorrectAccessControl/readme.md

 #### 0x02 Modify

-notefied the ower to fixed it already.
+notefied the owner to fixed it already.

 open other's note, click the edit buttom, althrough it pop a window saied "you do not have the permission", but you can edit it.